-- New lump in the breast or underarm (armpit)
+- Lump in the breast or underarm (armpit)

 - Thickening or swelling of part of the breast